arparaschiv/solar-coronal-inversion/docs/source/glossary.rst

 	FWHM
 		Full Width at Half Maximum.
 Measurement of a standard width of a normal distribution.

+	Glob
+		This is a `Python library <https://docs.python.org/3/library/glob.html>`_ to process and manipulate os pathnames.

-	Header (input file)
+	Header
-	    Sets of metadata that accompanies an observation datafile.
+	    Sets of input metadata that accompanies an observation datafile.

 	Inversion
 	    Mathematical process that starts from the output of a physical 		process and backtraces to recover one or more input variables.
 In our particular case, we start from output Stokes IQUV profiles and attempt at recovering coronal magnetic fields responsible for producing said profiles.